camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 <message id="newInvoice" name="newInvoiceMessage-${execution.businessKey}" />
 ```

-**Note:** It is not allowed to use expressions in the message name of a start event.
-So using an expression in the message defintion and then referencing this defintion in a message start event will cause an error.
+**Note:** It is not allowed to use expressions in the message name of a start event of the process definition.
+So using an expression in the message defintion and then referencing this defintion in a message start event of the process entry point will cause an error.
+However, it is allowed to use expressions in the message start event of a subprocess.
+Therefore using an expression in the message defintion and then referencing this definition in the message start event within a subprocess, will work just fine.

 ## Camunda Extensions